ohgree/autoclick/README.md

 # autoclick
-Clicks at given time with set offset.
+Clicks at given system time with set offset(unit in miliseconds).
 Currently WIP

-<sub><sup>I may or may not have used this program to register my college courses.</sup></sub>
+<sub><sup>I may or may not have used this program when registering my college courses.</sup></sub>